xabadin/High_Performance_Technical_Computing/README.md

 In the serial and parallel implementations the sparse-matrix and fat-vector were generated with the same algorithm.
 In the parallel versions the root process, process 0, was carrying out this task.
-The following pseudo code illustrates how the generation was done:
+The following C++ code illustrates how the generation was done:

 ```cpp